 Keep in mind that the time frame allocated to the project is similar to that of the previous assignments.
 As such, the scope of work anticipated for each project member is of a similar nature.
 Although you are encouraged to explore topics of your own interest, this should not require an investment of effort on par with a Masters thesis!
 Specifically, you need not work on something brand new; a re-implementation of an existing system is perfectly acceptable, provided that you will learn something and have the opportunity to gain relevant AI experience in the process.

 The deliverables will include a report, describing your approach and results as well as an in-class presentation during the final week of the term.

-The presentation, which accounts for 20% of your project mark, will last approximately fifteen minutes per group (regardless of group size) and should be seen as an opportunity to provide to both the class and the markers an overview of what you accomplished and the results obtained.
-The quality of your oral presentation will not be graded, per se, but the articulation of your accomplishments, as evidenced by the presentation, will factor as part of your mark for the overall project.
+The presentation, which accounts for 20% of your project mark, will last approximately fifteen minutes per group (regardless of group size) and should be seen as an opportunity to provide an overview of what you accomplished and the results obtained.
+Although quality of your oral delivery will not be graded, per se, the articulation of your accomplishments, as evidenced by the presentation, will factor as part of your mark for the overall project.
 You are thus strongly encouraged to practice your presentation beforehand and make sure that you stick to the time limits.
 Otherwise, you will be cut off and this may impact your grade.
 Students are strongly discouraged from alternating back and forth between the two presenters as this is distracting and interrupts a smooth flow.

 Remember that your report is the main method of communicating what you have accomplished to the reader.
-Therefore, make sure that it is well organized and well written; you will lose marks for spelling errors and poor grammar.
-The main body fo the report should be a maximum of five pages in length, not including figures or graphs; anything else beyond the five-page limit will not be read.
+Therefore, make sure that it is well organized and well written.
+Your peers will be reading and assessing this work, so it must be written in a manner accessible to a typical ECSE 526 student.

 by Jeremy Cooperstock